pandas-dev/pandas/doc/source/development/contributing.rst

 write it.
 During :ref:`Continuous Integration <contributing.ci>` testing, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
-Thus, good style is a requirement for submitting code to *pandas*.
+Thus, good style is a requirement for submitting code to pandas.

 There is a tool in pandas to help contributors verify their changes before contributing them to the project::